Home-based staff qualification changes

 At the end of the five-year transition, there will be only one funding rate available – the quality funding rate.

-Until 1 January 2025, the rate at which you are funded will depend on the percentage of your home-based educators with qualifications by the dates in the tables below.
+Until 1 January 2025, the rate at which you are funded will depend in part, on the percentage of your home-based educators with qualifications by the due dates in the tables below.
+You must also meet the specific coordinator requirements set out in the Funding Handbook.

 |Quality funding rate|